What is a Sabbatical Leave ? A Complete Guide

 These policies should be communicated clearly and openly with all employees so that everyone is on the same page.
 This will ensure a smooth experience for both employer and employee during this time.

-Paid sabbatical leave policies
+Key elements of paid sabbatical leave policies

 There are some crucial aspects that you will find in a model sabbatical leave policy.
 All these sabbatical leave rules should be clearly defined in employee’s handbooks or the company’s rules book.